DrChristophFH/world-forge/wiki/040-History.md

 - 1513 BB: Departure of Bolibere into the Aunarach Desert
 - 1501 BB: Construction of the first tower in Strakius (City)
 - 1378 BB: Founding of the Kingdom of Dreoniell
-- 799 BB: Coronation of the first Arch-God King and founding of the Arch-God Kingdom of Men
+- 799 BB: Coronation of the first Arch-God King and founding of the Arch-God Kingdom of Man
 - 648 BB: Battle of Pryleth
 - 493 BB: Beginning of monster fishing in the Vast Waters
 - 345 BB: Establishment of the first outpost in the Western Colony "Chasm Fields"